 Though few in number, women CEOs are concentrated among the highest-paid.
 Of the eight women represented on this year’s Equilar 100 list, five were among the top 20 highest-paid.
 Safra Catz of Oracle, fourth on the highest-paid list, was awarded $40.7 million in 2017, essentially flat from the year before.
 Notably, the number of women CEOs in the Equilar 100 dropped in 2017 from nine to eight, one of whom was Meg Whitman, who has since left her position at Hewlett Packard Enterprise.

 Berkshire and Apple once again led in total revenue.
 Berkshire Hathaway was the largest company by revenue in the second straight Equilar 100 study, earning $242.1 billion in fiscal year 2017, an 8% gain from the previous year.
 Apple remained the only other company with more than $200 billion in revenue, increasing 6% to $229.2 billion in 2017.
 AT&T had the third-largest revenue on the list with $160.5 billion.

 *Note: While many of the companies in the Equilar 100 are consistent from year to year, due to changes in revenue and floating filing dates the list is not the same every year.

 For information regarding the Equilar 100 and the underlying datasets, or to learn more about Equilar Research Services, please contact the Equilar research team at email@example.com.

-Dan Marcec, Director of Content & Communications, authored this report.
+Amit Batish, Content Manager, authored this report.
 For more information on Equilar research and data analysis, please contact him at firstname.lastname@example.org.